On a conjecture of Meeks, P\'erez and Ros: Introduction

-Concerning item $(3)$, the {\it Yau conjecture} says that any closed Riemannian $3$-manifold contains an infinite number of distinct closed, immersed, minimal surfaces.
-This conjecture was proved very recently by Song \cite{S2}, after successive advancements by many authors.
-The proof uses the recent developments of the {\it Min-max theory of minimal surfaces} carried out by by Marques, Neves and their collaborators.

-In \cite{M.N1} Marques and Neves, proved the conjecture for manifolds which satisfies the embedded Frankel property (in particular manifolds with $\ric(g) > 0$).
-In \cite{I.M.N}, Irie, Marques and Neves proved the strong fact that for generic metrics (in the Baire sense) the union of all closed, embedded minimal hypersurfaces is a dense subset of a closed manifold of dimension $3 \leq n \leq 7$.
-Also, in \cite{M.N.S} Marques, Neves and Song obtained a quantitative version of the previous result.
-The main ingredient in the proof of these results is the Weyl law for the volume spectrum by Liokumovich, Marques and Neves \cite{L.M.N}.

-Later, working on the Allen-Cahn version of min-max theory developed by Guaraco and Gaspar in \cite{G,G.G1}, Chodosh and Mantoulidis \cite{C.M} proved a version of the {\it Multiplicity One Conjecture} of Marques-Neves in dimension $3$, and following a strategy of these authors proved the Yau conjecture for bumpy metrics and metrics with $\ric(g) > 0$ (the nolvety of their statement in the generic case, is that there is a sequence of two-sided embedded minimal surfaces $\{\si_{k}\}$, with $\ind(\si_k) = k$, and $|\si_k| \thicksim k^{\frac{1}{3}})$.
-Also, in \cite{G.G2}, Gaspar and Guaraco obtained variations of the results in \cite{I.M.N,M.N.S}, and using the work in \cite{C.M} proved that in dimension $3$ the surfaces can be chosen to be separating in the density statement.
-Finally, building in the ideas of \cite{M.N1}, Song settled the full conjecture \cite{S2}, proving that in dimensions $3 \leq n \leq 7$ there exists infinitely many embedded closed minimal hypersurfaces for any metric. \\

-{\bf Ackowledgements}: It is a pleasure to thank Lucas Ambrozio and Harold Rosenberg for discussions and suggestions on the manuscript.
-I also thank, Laurent Mazet for a discussion about the main results, and Joaquin P\'erez for personal correspondence about this work.
+{\bf Acknowledgments}: It is a pleasure to thank Lucas Ambrozio and Harold Rosenberg for discussions and suggestions on the manuscript.
+I also thank Laurent Mazet for a discussion about the main results, and Joaquin P\'erez for personal correspondence about this work.
+Finally, I would like to thank the anonymous referees by suggestions ans corrections.